bbc/storyplayer/README.md

     }
 ```

-* Stories can be played by visiting `localhost:8000/examples/` (the server prefix may vary depending on your local web server - this should work if you have used python, as above); there you will see a list of the example stories provided in the repository.
+* Stories can be played by visiting [`http://localhost:5173`](http://localhost:5173); there you will see a list of the example stories provided in the repository.
 Select a story in the "Select story" tab then visit the "Render" tab to play.

-* Other stories can be viewed by providing the filename in the URL, e.g.,  `localhost:8000/examples/index.html?storyjson=my_story.json`.
+* Other stories can be viewed by providing the filename in the URL, e.g.,  `localhost:5173?storyjson=my_story.json` (e.g., if `my_story.json` is in the `examples/` folder).

 StoryPlayer Implementation details
 ----------------------------------